Uncovering Avocado Cravings: 10 Key Explanations

 This is because they’re a low-calorie, high-fiber food that will help you feel full and satisfied.

-It’s the food satisfaction you get from avocados, which explains why you crave them.
+The food satisfaction you get from avocados explains why you crave them.
 You simply crave that good satisfied feeling after eating them!
-So if you’re trying to lose weight, don’t be afraid to indulge in this superfood!
+So, if you’re trying to lose weight, don’t be afraid to indulge in this superfood!

 5. Avocados can help improve your skin health.

-Avocado is often called “nature’s moisturizer” because it’s so hydrating and nourishing for the skin.
+Avocado is often called “nature’s moisturizer” because it hydrates and nourishes the skin.
 It’s also rich in antioxidants, which can help diminish the appearance of wrinkles and other signs of aging.
 Ever notice how foods that are good for your skin health tend to feel smooth and calming in your stomach?

 For example, some foods that are soothing in the stomach and improve skin health are: